jozu-ai/kitops/README.md

 ### Features

 * 🎁 **[Unified packaging](https://kitops.ml/docs/modelkit/intro.html):** A ModelKit package includes models, datasets, configurations, and code.
 Add as much or as little as your project needs.
-* 🏭 **[Versioning](https://kitops.ml/docs/cli/cli-reference.html#kit-tag):** Each ModelKit is tagged so everyone knows which dataset and model work together.
+* 🏭 **[Versioning](https://kitops.ml/docs/cli/cli-reference.html#kit-tag):** Each Modelis tagged so everyone knows which dataset and model work together.
-* 🤖 **[Automation](https://github.com/marketplace/actions/setup-kit-cli):** Pack or unpack a ModelKit locally or as part of your CI/CD workflow for testing, integration, or deployment.
+* 🤖 **[Automation](https://github.com/marketplace/actions/setup-kit-cli):** Pack or unpack a Modellocally or as part of your CI/CD workflow for testing, integration, or deployment.
-* 🔒 **[Tamper-proofing](https://kitops.ml/docs/modelkit/spec.html):** Each ModelKit package includes a SHA digest for itself, and every artifact it holds.
+* 🔒 **[Tamper-proofing](https://kitops.ml/docs/modelkit/spec.html):** Each Modelpackage includes a SHA digest for itself, and every artifact it holds.
 * 🌈 **[Standards-based](https://kitops.ml/docs/modelkit/compatibility.html):** Store ModelKits in any container or artifact registry.
 * 🥧 **[Simple syntax](https://kitops.ml/docs/kitfile/kf-overview.html):** Kitfiles are easy to write and read, using a familiar YAML syntax.
-* 😻 **No GPU or internet:** Kit doesn't require GPUs, internet connectivity, your email, or favorite limb.
+* 😻 **No GPU or internet:** KitOps doesn't require GPUs, internet connectivity, your email, or favorite limb.
 It's a free tool you can use anywhere.
 * 🤗 **Flexible:** ModelKits can be used with any AI, ML, or LLM project - even multi-modal models.
 * 🧰 **Data science + DevOps:** Simplify asset management and versioning for training, experimentation, integration, deployment, and operations.
 * 🏃‍♂️‍➡️ **Run locally:** Kit's Dev Mode lets your run an LLM locally, configure it, and prompt/chat with it instantly (coming soon).